- Former deputy mayor of Homeland Security and Public Safety for the City of Los Angeles

 - Became a Professor of Homeland Security and Counterterrorism in 2010

-Born (in 1968) in Canada and raised in California by Indian and Pakistani parents, Arif Alikhan graduated from UC-Irvine in 1990 with a bachelor’s degree in social ecology.
-Three years later he received a J.D. from Loyola Law School and was admitted to the California State Bar.
-He then clerked for U.S. District Judge Ronald Lew of California’s Central District.
+Born in Canada in 1968, and raised in California by Indian and Pakistani parents, Arif Alikhan graduated from UC-Irvine in 1990 with a bachelor’s degree in social ecology.
+Three years later, he received a J.D. from Loyola Law School and was admitted to the California State Bar.
+He then clerked for U.S. District Judge Ronald Lew of California’s Central District from 1993-94.

-In April 2009, President Barack Obama‘s Department of Homeland Security (DHS) Secretary Janet Napolitano appointed Alikhan as assistant secretary for DHS’s Office of Policy Development.
-Hussam Ayloush, executive director of the Council on American-Islamic Relations‘ Los Angeles branch, praised the “well-deserved” appointment.
+In April 2009, Alikhan participated in a fundraiser for the Muslim Public Affairs Council, an organization affiliated with the Muslim Brotherhood.
+Later that month, the Secretary of President Barack Obama‘s Department of Homeland Security (DHS), Janet Napolitano, appointed Alikhan as Assistant Secretary for DHS’s Office of Policy Development.
+Hussam Ayloush, executive director of the Council on American-Islamic Relations‘ Los Angeles branch, praised Alikhan for his “well-deserved” appointment to DHS.

-In November 2010 Alikhan stepped down from his DHS position and took a job as Distinguished Visiting Professor of Homeland Security and Counterterrorism at the National Defense University’s College of International Security Affairs in Washington, D.C.
+In November 2010, Alikhan stepped down from his DHS position and took a job as Distinguished Visiting Professor of Homeland Security and Counterterrorism at the National Defense University’s College of International Security Affairs in Washington, D.C., a position he would hold for one year.